 Shoes should move with your feet, not around your feet.
 When picking up a new pair of boots, talk to the people who work in the shoe department at your local store.
 They know their stuff.
 Talk to them about what makes a good fit, and get their help in finding a boot that’s right for your foot.
 If you eliminate sliding in your boot, you’ve made a big step towards avoiding blisters.

 Next, get yourself a good pair of hiking socks.
 Nike makes running socks with moisture wicking technology, of course, there are companies specializing in the needs of hikers.
 WigWams are a good example of hiking socks.
 They come in all thicknesses and allow for a soft layer between your boots and your feet.
+To keep you updated on the best hiking socks, see our reviews on these for your reference.

 Whether you choose a liner/sock system, a two-layered sock, or some old wool socks from the local thrift (remember to avoid cotton), a good pair of hiking socks will make your trip more comfortable overall, and help with the blister prevention.
 Keep your socks dry to the best of your abilities, and have an extra pair to swap out if your first pair is compromised.